jfcrenshaw/photerr/README.md

 You can also start with the base error model, `ErrorModel`, which is not defaulted for any specific survey.
 To instantiate `ErrorModel`, there are several required arguments that you must supply.
-To see a list and explanation of these arguments, see the docstring for `ErrorParams`.
+To see a list and explanation of these arguments, see the docstring for `ErrorModel`.
+However, the easiest way to create a new model is to supply `nYrObs`, `nVisYr`, `gamma`, and `m5`.
+You might need to fit `gamma` to match the expected errors, however a good default guess is `0.04`.

 # Explanation of the error model